-Billericay was first inhabited in the Iron Age, burial mounds still exist in Norsey Woods, but it is in the Roman period when the local Trinovante tribe assisted Queen Boadicea and were quelled, that a Roman settlement brought about the town's real birth.
+Billericay was first inhabited in the Iron Age, burial mounds still exist in Norsey Woods, but it was in the Roman period, when the local Trinovante tribe assisted Queen Boadicea and were quelled, that a Roman settlement brought about the town's real birth.

 During the Saxon period our traditional form of local government came into being.
 The area was then owned by King Harold's father, who is buried locally, who named the fortified settlement Burghstede.

 The area then passed into the ownership of William the Conqueror's half brother.
 When he fell out of favour, William gave the lands to the Cistercian monks.